-Under the Act an individual has the right to prevent his/her personal data being processed for direct marketing.
+An individual has the right to prevent his/her personal data being processed for direct marketing.
 An individual can, at any time, give written notice to stop (or not begin) using their personal data for direct marketing.
+The policy of the RAU is to comply with all such requests by an individual.